 You’re familiar with the scene, right?
 The frustrated writer crumples the sheet of paper into a ball and tosses it.
 That’s the internal editor obstructing the creative process, also known as “writer’s block.”
 For many writers the cure for writer’s block is a long walk, a warm bath, a glass of wine, and the freedom to write whatever comes to mind—like those sentences you’ve been thinking up as you wait for the light to turn green, fill your gas tank, or empty your dishwasher.
 For now at least, write those sentences down and don’t worry about perfecting your style and technique until later.

-Once you’ve completed a draft, you can look over your manuscript, fix any obvious problems, run it through spell check, and hand it over to a professional editor for developmental or substantive editing.
+Once you have completed a draft, you can look over your manuscript, fix any obvious problems, run it through spell check, and hand it over to a professional editor for developmental or substantive editing.
 This step in the process is invaluable and will help you revise your draft.
 Most manuscripts need a thorough overhaul before they are ready for a line edit (aka copy edit ).

 Even if you are a grammarian and accomplished wordsmith, you will need another pair of eyes to look over your manuscript before sending it out to be published.
 A line edit should catch any errors, ambiguities, inconsistencies, and awkward sentences.
 This step takes time, so try not to rush it.
-Most line editors insist on giving the manuscript three “passes” using an editing tool like Track Changes, which allows writers to accept or reject each edit.

 My services include: